Application authentication

 });

-This establishes what the authority is that provides our JWT tokens.
+This establishes the authority that provides our JWT tokens.

-The following code shows how to authenticate a user, retrieve the JWT token and store the token in a cookie:
+Following the above steps, the code below shows how to authenticate a user, retrieve the JWT token and store the token in a cookie:

 public async Task<IActionResult> Authenticate([FromBody] UserViewModel userDto)